AdobeDocs/creative-cloud-enterprise-learn.en/help/cce/acrobat-content-creators.md

 ---
 # Acrobat for content creators

 As a content creator, you probably generate PDFs and then routinely view those PDF files in Acrobat.
-But, Acrobat also includes many tools that help streamline typical creative workflows.
+But, there are many other tools that help streamline typical creative workflows.

 Select the image below to view or download this PDF tutorial.